brendanshaw14/Nuggets-Team-35/DESIGN.md

 };
 ```

-> List and briefly describe any modules that comprise your client, other than the main module.

-> Repeat this section for each module that is included in either the client or server.

 ### Functional decomposition

 * `grid_init` - reads a map into a string and returns a grid_t structure with the string, and the width and height of the map.
 * `grid_placeGold` - takes the grid and the gold constants and returns a hashtable of gold (where the index to a point in the string is the key, and the amount of gold is the item).
 * `grid_getGoldLeft` - return the amount of gold left to claim on the map.

-> List each of the main functions implemented by this module, with a phrase or sentence description of each.

 ### Pseudo code for logic/algorithmic flow